microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure DevOps, Microsoft Teams and GitHub/Readme.md

 1. You will need the below three values from the Service Principal account to be able to successfully create the Service Endpoint in Azure DevOps, you should note them now for use later.

-    - Tenant ID
+    - Tenant
     - Service Principal Key (also referred to as Password)
-    - Service Principal Client ID (referred to as App ID)
+    - Service Principal Client ID (referred to as appid)

 1. Create an **Azure Service Endpoint** by clicking on the **Project Settings** icon in the Azure DevOps Portal, select **Service connections** and then **New Service Endpoint** and selecting **Azure Resource Manager** from the drop-down list.